 Choose an adviser who has the necessary qualifications and experience, who is registered with your local securities regulator and who you believe is trustworthy.
 Just as important is choosing someone you are comfortable with.
-Your local securities regulator can tell you if a firm or individual is registered, the kind of registration they hold and if they have a record of any disciplinary action.

 Start by screening candidates over the phone.
-Find out if they are taking on new clients and work with people like you.
+Find out if they are taking on new clients and what type of clients they work with.
 Once you've narrowed your list, set up meetings with each candidate at their office.
 This will give you a sense of how they run their business.
 Gauge how comfortable you would be working with them.
-Does the adviser listen to you and answer your questions clearly?
+Do they listen to you and answer your questions clearly?
 Do you have a good rapport with them?

 Expect the adviser to have some questions for you as well.
-They will probably want to know what financial goals you're hoping to achieve and what kind of services you're looking for.
+They will probably want to know what financial goals you want to achieve and what kind of services you're looking for.